csound-plugins/csound-plugins/src/semsys/README.md

 meaning land close together in that space, so cosine similarity becomes a measure of semantic distance.

+`semload` takes a **model directory** containing two files with fixed names — `model.onnx` (the embedding model) and `tokenizer.onnx` (its tokenizer).
+The tokenizer is always paired with the model.
+See [doc/semload.md](doc/semload.md) for the expected tensor I/O and a Python snippet to export both files.

 > Status: experimental / research.
 APIs and the on-disk cache format may change.

 ## Two layers: `semembed` vs `semspace`